CatinhoCR/catix-freshxmind/README.md

 # Fresh X Mind Wordpress Starter Theme

-FreshXMind is a Wordpress boilerplate or starter theme, to help you quickly kickstart custom theming.
-It's compliant to all the latest Wordpress standards and guidelines.
-Uses **Webpack** for hot reloading during development, and production build assets too, using **SCSS** and **modern JS** (EcmaScript) with Babel.
+FreshXMind is a Wordpress theme boilerplate or starter project, to help you quickly kickstart custom themes.
+Actively maintained and in constant development to ensure compliance with all the latest Wordpress standards and guidelines.

-## To Do
+## Features

-Merge ant changes here with the previous starter version at catix-fxm.
-Keep just one starter version and base off from that for actual AyP work.

-README file needs to include a list of features built in the theme and docs on them, things like:
+- **Gutenberg** ready theme
+- **Customizer API** extends, ready with commonly used **theme options** configurations

-- Color settings
+  - Custom Color settings
   - Logos
-- Theme Hooks and template parts
-- Styles
-- ACF Pro Custom field groups built-in and how to use/update them
+- Hot reloading during development using **Webpack**
+- Built in workflow for **SCSS** and **Modern JavaScript ES6+**
+- Built in commonly used PHP **helper functions**
+- Awesome `functions.php` workflow with Classes and a clear folder structure
+- **Theme Hooks** and **custom actions** makes this super easy to customize **template-parts** while keeping template files super clean.
+Simply __plug in__ your template-parts to the corresponding functions and actions, see the `header.php` and `footer.php` for examples.

-**Built in common functions** to extend theme core features and **hooks** to make development easier, by simply plugging your template parts to the corresponding functions and actions, or editing the already existing ones to fit your needs.
-This makes it extendable and compatible with child themes too.
+- This (^) makes it extendable and compatible with child themes too
+- Code linting
+- So many other features, docs under construction

 ## Dependencies